inkVerb/VIP/201/Lesson-05.md

 su pinkypurple
 ```

-*Now, you are logged in and executing commands as the user "pinkypurple"*
+*Now, you are logged in and executing commands as the user "`pinkypurple`"*

 *See where you are*